ths-rwth/benchmax-py/README.md

 A config file contains the options just like you would write them in the terminal, but line breaks are also allowed.

 Benchmax will first collect the contents of all given config files, append them to the other given program options and then run as usual.
-You can combine multiple config files, but be careful to define the same option in multiple files.
+You can combine multiple config files, but be careful to not define the same option in multiple files.

 ### Local Backend